python/cpython/Doc/library/multiprocessing.rst

    A bounded semaphore object: a clone of :class:`threading.BoundedSemaphore`.

-   (On Mac OSX this is indistinguishable from :class:`Semaphore` because ``sem_getvalue()`` is not implemented on that platform).
+   (On Mac OS X this is indistinguishable from :class:`Semaphore` because ``sem_getvalue()`` is not implemented on that platform).

 .. class:: Condition([lock])